What is PPC? The All-Encompassing PPC Guide

 These keywords are far easier to target because not every company in each niche offers these exact products.

-Long tail keywords allow you to target extremely specific products or services that you offer, and the best part is, when a customer searches these keywords, it typically means they’re ready to convert.
+Long-tail keywords allow you to target extremely specific products or services that you offer.
+The best part is that when a customer searches for these keywords, it typically means they’re ready to convert.

-That being said, long tail keyword targeting for your PPC ads are a win-win.
-Not only will you have an easier time winning bids for that keyword (since the competition is typically low), but you’ll also get traffic to your website that is closer to conversion.
+For all of the above reasons, long-tail keyword targeting for your PPC ads is a win-win.
+Not only will you have an easier time winning bids for those keywords (since the competition is typically low), but you’ll also get traffic to your website that is closer to conversion.

 Step 3: Set your budget

 As much as nobody likes to talk about budget, it’s definitely an important part of any business.
-If you don’t have a budget set, it’s a lot easier to find yourself in a financial blunder.
+If you don’t have a set budget, it’s a lot easier to make a financial blunder.
 That’s why every business should have a specific marketing budget set aside.

 This budget should only be used for marketing and advertising campaigns, and it should be both realistic and reasonable.